 No good captain is in favor of pushing their boat to the extremes, particularly so for a seasoned submariner enjoying their Ranger Tug through retirement.
-Alas, when you're chasing friends in much larger Grand Banks - the old rule the Harbormaster's father repeated over and over again rings aloud:
+Alas, when you're chasing friends in much larger Grand Banks - the old rule again rings loud:

 One boy equals one brain.
 Two boys equal half a brain.
 Three boy's equals a quarter brain, four or more - the whole group is operating on less than zero brainpower at all!